Solutions for Himalayan Balsam

 Himalayan balsam material is classed as a controlled waste so, if it is taken off site, it can only be disposed of in licensed landfill sites with the required documentation.

 Bees, and wasps, love Himalayan balsam and large infestation will be well frequented.
 Sting relief spray at the ready…

 How PBA can help…

-PBA have many years experience and are accredited to deal with all aspects of giant hogweed management and control.
-We work with private property owners, estate agents and management, developers and public sector organisations in the remediation of land impacted by giant hogweed and provide Management Plans that enable effective control solutions to be developed and actioned.
+PBA have many years experience and are accredited to deal with all aspects of Himalayan balsam management and control.
+We work with private property owners, estate agents and management, developers and public sector organisations in the remediation of land impacted by Himalayan balsam and provide Management Plans that enable effective control solutions to be developed and actioned.

 For more information, call PBA on 0203 174 2187 or 01202 816134.

 - Japanese Knotweed Specialists